HELPING THE MUSTANGS

 01 | ADOPTION

 Adoption is one of the most important actions that can be taken.
 The mustang excels at a variety of disciplines and presents a wonderful opportunity to learn more about instincts and equine behavior.
 Please keep in mind that the biggest hurdle in adoption–and successful adoption, in which the horse is not returned to the BLM or sold–is a lack of education regarding equine behavior.
 Taking on a mustang is a great opportunity to learn more about how we can motivate our horses and better understand their needs, communicate with them in a way they understand and honors their natural interactions, and honor their free will in the relationship.
 You can learn more about the educational programs I offer by visiting the academy, which offers both on-line and on-campus learning opportunities.
-If you are interested in adopting and gentling the mustang yourself, but are looking for training on how to do so, you may be interested in participating in a Running Wild Retreat, in which I pair participants with a wild horse and walk participants them through the gentling process that I use.
-Participants have the option of adopting their mustang at the end of the retreat.
+If you are interested in adopting and gentling the mustang yourself, but are looking for training on how to do so, you may be interested in participating in an Immersion Program or utilizing our Horse-Human Connection Academy.

 3 WAYS TO ADOPT A MUSTANG